 More specifically, consider tailoring your product pages to keywords with a transactional intent.
 You can incorporate commercial intent keywords into your ecommerce site by featuring them in blog posts, such as round-up articles.

 Remember, search intent can vary depending on your niche and target audience.
 It's important to analyze and adapt your keyword strategy accordingly, ensuring that you provide the right content and solutions to meet user needs.
-There are a couple of keyword research tools that can help.
-We’ve covered a few comprehensive ones in this blog post.

 4. Select keywords with high search volume and low ranking difficulty